joshbrew/graphscript/docs/Service.md

         RouteProp
 }

+//the input options are kind of complex but allow for robust programmatic customization. type ServiceOptions = {
+    routes?:Routes|Routes[],
+    name?:string,
+    props?:{[key:string]:any},
+    loadDefaultRoutes?:boolean,
+    includeClassName?:boolean,
+    routeFormat?:string,
+    customRoutes?:{ //modify routes or execute other functions based on the route properties? e.g. addElement in DOMService
+        [key:string]:(route:Route, routeKey:string, routes:Routes)=>Route|any|void
+    },
+    customChildren?:{ //modify child routes in the tree based on parent conditions
+        [key:string]:(child:Route, childRouteKey:string, parent:Route, routes:Routes)=>Route|any|void
+    },
+    [key:string]:any
+};

 //these are the same as trees except they can turn get or post into operators,
 // this makes more sense when the http server is involved but you can specify any let routes:Routes = {